Eschatologue/CM_wiki/docs/spells/9th-level.md

 You allow up to twenty creatures that you can see to regain all hit points, and you end all effects on them described in the  greater restoration spell.
 You grant up to ten creatures that you can see resistance to a damage type you choose.
 You grant up to ten creatures you can see immunity to a single spell or other magical effect for 8 hours.
 For instance, you could make yourself and all your companions immune to a lich's life drain attack.
 You undo a single recent event by forcing a reroll of any roll made within the last round (including your last turn).
 Reality reshapes itself to accommodate the new result.
-For example, a  wish spell could undo an opponent's successful save, a foe's critical hit, or a friend's failed save.
+For example, a  wish spell could undo an opponent's successful save, a foe's Critical Hit, or a friend's failed save.
 You can force the reroll to be made with advantage or disadvantage, and you can choose whether to use the reroll or the original roll.

 You might be able to achieve something beyond the scope of the above examples.
 State your wish to the DM as precisely as possible.
 The DM has great latitude in ruling what occurs in such an instance; the greater the wish, the greater the likelihood that something goes wrong.
 This spell might simply fail, the effect you desire might only be partly achieved, or you might suffer some unforeseen consequence as a result of how you worded the wish.
 For example, wishing that a villain were dead might propel you forward in time to a period when that villain is no longer alive, effectively removing you from the game.
 Similarly, wishing for a legendary magic item or artifact might instantly transport you to the presence of the item's current owner.